ringcentral/ringcentral-api-docs/docs/notifications/webhooks/quick-start.md

     dotnet new web
     ```

-    Edit `Startup.cs` and override its content with code below:
+    Edit `Program.cs` and overwrite its content with the code below.
+Create `Program.cs` if it does not already exist:

     ```c#
     {!> code-samples/webhooks/webhook-server.cs !}